-Myself and Lee Walker (my friend since the age of five) both lived in Stapleford, Nottingham.
-We both went to Bramcote Park comprehensive school, and we both fell in love with The Stone Roses in our final year at school.
-Lee and I were into something nobody else in our dreary town seemed to know about.
-That was a wonderful thing.
-It was our thing, and yet we did nothing but evangelise to anyone who'd listen.
+Lee (my friend since the age of five) and I both lived in Stapleford, Nottingham.
+We both went to Bramcote Park comprehensive school, and we both fell in love with The Stone Roses in our final year.
+Lee and I were into something that, at first, nobody else in our dreary town seemed to know about.
+That was a beautiful thing and it was our thing, yet we did nothing but evangelise to anyone who'd listen.
 The sun was shining, the music was amazing, and the future was ours.

-Some memories we carry as though pristine photographs or film.
-One of mine sees me lounging in our little garden, on a blazingly hot Summer afternoon, listening to The Stone Roses debut album for the very first time.
-I’d cranked it up loud on my Matsui portable stereo and fell for it a minute into I Wanna Be Adored faded in, and was immediately sold.
-I heard Waterfall evolve into Don’t Stop and was in another world.
-I distinctly recall taking my headphones off, and turning to my Dad to explain how the last song was now being played backwards — yet also forwards — and how this was amazing.
-I don’t remember the exact words, but I know I was truly excited.
-This was new, special, incredible.
+Some memories I can replay as though a home movie.
+I remember lounging in our little garden, on a blazing Spring afternoon, listening to the eponymous debut album for the first time.
+I'd turned up the volume on my portable stereo as I Wanna Be Adored faded in, and was immediately sold.
+I heard Waterfall evolve into Don't Stop and I distinctly recall taking off my fuzzy orange headphones and turning to my Dad to explain how the last song was now playing backwards — and also forwards — and how this was blowing my mind.
+He cared about music and I remember that he smiled.

-Lee and I would go ‘round each other’s houses and play the records.
+Lee and I would go 'round each other's houses and play the records.
 We obsessively collected every song on vinyl.
 We never missed the music papers and we'd exchange magazines; even the smallest article or update was valuable.
-We plastered our bedrooms in posters and cuttings (gradually pushing out the pin-ups of Kylie Minogue and Belinda Carlisle, in my case) and we’d endlessly discuss the nuances of the music, from the earliest available demos to the latest b-sides.
+We plastered our bedrooms in posters and cuttings (pin-ups of Kylie, Kim and Belinda didn't stand a chance) and we'd endlessly discuss the music in great detail, from the earliest available demos to the latest b-sides.
 We loved the b-sides.
-There were other bands we cared about, but it was The Stone Roses we adored.
+We cared about other bands, but it was The Stone Roses we adored.

-Eventually, it seemed like almost everyone cared.
-Through my first year at college, the band dominated.
-In the common room, we’d take it in turns to play the same songs.
-One day in Computer Science (a subject I failed, by the way) eight of the ten students wore Stone Roses t-shirts, causing Mr. Holmes to ask accusingly if this was some kind of practical joke being played out at his expense.
-It wasn’t, but then again in some ways it was.
-This is who we are, and you are not like us.
-You don’t understand.
-You are old.
+Eventually, it seemed like almost everyone cared, and they dominated my first year at sixth form college.
+In the common room, we'd take it in turns to play the same songs.
+One day in Computer Science (a subject I failed, by the way) eight of us wore Stone Roses t-shirts, causing Mr Holmes to ask accusingly if this was some sort of practical joke at his expense.
+It wasn't, but there was a clear message: this is who we are, and you are not like us.
+You don't understand, because you are old.

-In my second year at college things changed, and all you’d hear in the common room would be Nevermind, Screamadelica, or maybe some techno.
-By 1991 The Stone Roses were at the mercy of a ridiculous contract, unable to record, and in the High Court.
-The energy and revolution began to fizzle out, and our heroes suddenly seemed all too human.
-We held out for the big-budget comeback but The Second Coming, but ultimately that album was a disappointment — sunless and weirdly Led Zeppy — and an unhappy unraveling followed.
+In my second year at college, things changed; all you'd hear in the common room would be Nevermind, Screamadelica, or maybe some techno.
+By 1991 The Stone Roses were weakened by a ridiculous contract, unable to record, and in the High Court.
+The energy of revolution fizzled out, and our heroes now seemed all too human.
+We held out for the big-budget comeback but The Second Coming was a disappointment — sunless and weirdly Led Zeppy — and an unhappy unraveling followed.
 Music had moved on.
-We’d all moved on.
+We'd all moved on.

-Fast-forward twenty years or so.
-It’s October 2011, and I’m sat in a Brooklyn apartment.
-Twitter tells me The Stone Roses have reformed.
-One of The Stone Roses is a man called John Squire, who had recently declared that he had “no desire to desecrate the grave of seminal Manchester band The Stone Roses”.
-These were men who had grown to dislike each other, so the idea that they'd get back together seemed as likely as The Smiths reuniting, and it took a few minutes to verify the news.
+Fast-forward twenty years, to October 2011.
+I was working away in Brooklyn.
+Twitter informed me The Stone Roses had reformed.
+This was surprising, considering guitarist John Squire had recently declared that he had "...no desire to desecrate the grave of seminal Manchester band The Stone Roses."
+These were men who had grown to dislike each other, so the idea that they'd get back together seemed as likely as The Smiths reuniting.
+It took me a few minutes to verify the news.

-From my protracted position sat in Brooklyn, I declared right there and then that I would not buy in to this reunion, that I did not consider it in any way to be a good thing, and that I would definitely not go to the enormo-gigs scheduled for Summer.
-Everything that happened up to 1991: that's The Stone Roses, but I love The Stone Roses I knew between 1989 and 1991.
-I never really loved the mid-90s version (fragmented lineup and terrible live), and I already resented the reformed 2011 version even more.
-This was not a good idea, and all my memories felt threatened.
-Had everything I’d ever invested in that band been for nothing?
+I declared there and then that I would not support this reunion, that I did not consider it in any way to be a good thing, and that I would not go to the enormo-gigs scheduled for Summer.
+Everything that happened up to 1991: that's The Stone Roses I love.
+My loyalty was tested throughout the messy mid-90s, and I already resented whatever happened next.
+A reunion was a bad idea, and everything I'd loved felt threatened.
+Had everything I'd invested in them been for nothing?

 Two weeks ago, I received a text from my friend Ben.
-He had a spare ticket to the second homecoming show at Heaton Park, Manchester.
-Until this point I’d held my view on the reunion.
-No good would come of me being there.
-And then, just like that, I replied to Ben.
-I’d love to go.
+He had a spare ticket to the homecoming show at Heaton Park, Manchester.
+Until this point my scepticism had held firm; no good would come of me being there.
+And then, out of the blue comes Ben, needing a quick decision.
+Yeah, I'd love to go!

 I'm standing there...

-And so, I’m standing there, in the rain, in Heaton Park, with three great fiends.
-I’ve enjoyed The Wailers, and hated Beady Eye.
-I haven’t managed to get a drink, aside from some whisky I smuggled in via hip flask.
-I need a piss.
+And so, I'm standing there, in the rain, in Heaton Park, with Ben, Ollie, Sally and 75,000 strangers.
+I've enjoyed The Wailers and hated Beady Eye.
+I haven't managed to get a drink, aside from some whisky I smuggled in via hip flask.

 At around 9.10pm, The Stone Roses take to the stage.
 The atmosphere is unlike anything I’ve experienced in a field ever, be it at Glastonbury or any other big gig.
-They play I Wanna Be Adored, and I can’t really see them, and all I can hear are Mancunians high on poppers singing every word, and every guitar and bass riff.
-This continues through Mersey Paradise, and I’m starting to wonder why I came.
+They play I Wanna Be Adored, and I can’t really see them, and all around me Mancunians are high on poppers and shouting every word, du-du-duh-ing every riff.
+This painful chorus continues through Mersey Paradise, and I’m starting to wonder why I came.

-The first couple of songs out of the way, and the crowd, most of which is stoned, starts to chill out a bit, and I can see and hear.
-Ian’s voice is alright it seems.
-The band is tight.
-The band was always tight.
+The first couple of songs out of the way, and the crowd starts to chill out a bit, and I can see and hear.
+Ian’s voice seems alright tonight.
+The band is tight; they were always tight.
 John, Mani, and Reni are incredible.
-They always were.
-I suddenly feel happy, relieved.
-I notice I’m singing, and beaming.
+I suddenly feel happy, a sense of relief.
+I’m singing, and I'm beaming.
 I’m in a field watching The Stone Roses homecoming.
 And it’s good.
-It’s really good.
+It’s very good.

 There are a few low points.
-Playing backwards track Don’t Stop probably isn’t the best idea, but they play every track off the debut album so they have to.
-Ian’s voice really does fail him a few times, and as much as I love Something’s Burning it’s a track that creates a lull half way through the show.
-This Is The One is an amazing record, yet hearing the Mancunian crowd shout “This Is The One” tonelessly for four minutes reduces an anthem to a football chant (Manchester United take to the field with this song).
+Playing backwards track Don’t Stop probably isn’t the best idea, but they're playing every track off the debut album, so they have to.
+Ian’s voice does fail him a few times, and as much as I love Something’s Burning it creates a lull halfway through the set.
+This Is The One is a fantastic record, yet hearing the Mancunian crowd shout “This Is The One” tonelessly for four minutes reduces an anthem to a football chant (Manchester United take to the field with this song).
 Still, that’s pretty much all I’ll chalk up in the cons column.

-The pros column is bursting.
+The pros column is busy.
 They play a few of my favourite b-sides.
 Where Angels Play transitions into Shoot You Down (as they often did live) and the coupling is perfect.
-They do a massive Fools Gold that goes on for maybe ten minutes (9:53?), cranking out something bigger than ever before.
-Waterfall is incredible, and at times the guitar sounds far outweigh the occasional lightness of the recordings, nodding to the punky angular noises the young Stone Roses made during the demos of the mid-80s.
-There is mass anthem hysteria singalong hands-in-the-air madness for Made Of Stone and She Bangs The Drums.
-They play a thirteen-minute I Am The Resurrection, and I’m transported back to dancing on the stage each student night at Rock City.
-Again, I sing every word, I rediscover those dance moves, albeit less energetic.
+They do a massive Fools Gold that goes on for maybe ten minutes (9:53?), cranking out something more vast than ever before.
+Waterfall is incredible, and at times the lightness of the recordings gives way to the punky angular noises they made on those mid-80s demos.
+There is mass hysteria during Made of Stone, and singalong hands-in-the-air solidarity for She Bangs The Drums.
+They play a thirteen-minute I Am The Resurrection and I’m transported back to Thursday nights dancing on the stage at Rock City.
+I sing every word, and rediscover some of those old shapes.
 I’m in heaven.
-Really.

-We shuffle from the field slowly, as only 75,000 people can.
-There are fireworks above, whilst Bob Marley’s Redemption Song plays, and we all sing along.
+It's over.
+We shuffle from the field slowly, 75,000 individuals but one connected mass.
+There are fireworks above, while Bob Marley’s Redemption Song plays, and we all sing along.
 The mood is victorious, and everyone seems happy.
 They did it.
 They nailed it.
-My friend Olly turns to me and says “I think I just experienced something really special”.
+Ollie turns to me and says “I think we just experienced something really special”.
 He’s right.
-He did.
+We did.

-Judging by their performance at Heaton Park, they still have the power to bring us together and make us feel magnificent.
-We came together because of them, then we all went away and grew up.
-And then we came back together.
-If you know why that matters, and you found what you were looking for at Heaton Park, you’ll know what I mean. if you don’t understand, and can’t make sense of what I’m saying, then that’s fine.
-I wish I could explain it.
-But then again, I’m glad I can’t.
+Judging by their homecoming, they still have the power to unify and make us feel euphoric.
+We came together because of them, then we all went away and grew up, and then we came back together.
+If you know why that matters, and you found what you were looking for at Heaton Park, you’ll know what I mean.
+If you don’t understand, and can’t make sense of what I’m saying, then that’s okay.
+I wish I could explain it, but then again, I’m kind of glad it was ours, not yours.